Global Poverty and Education

 The aftermath of the pandemic has exacerbated the existing learning gaps, resulting in a significant number of children being unable to return to school.
 Numerous schools had to shut down, particularly in impoverished regions, for an extended period.
 Consequently, this disruption in education has disproportionately impacted the most vulnerable individuals.
 Although certain areas attempted to mitigate the situation by offering online education and radio-based instruction, it is important to acknowledge that many individuals lack access to these resources.
 Moreover, home education necessitates the involvement of knowledgeable parents or caregivers, which is often unattainable for families in impoverished areas who lack the means to support their children’s learning.

-Working children are in all urban and rural areas around the world!!
+DO NOT FORGET: working children are in all urban and rural areas around the world!!

 UNDER CONSTRUCTION !!!!!
 I will add to the post in the near future